Zakjer/EasyCart/README.md

 # Folders

-**EasyCart:** Contains all application settings **shop:** Contains the main part of the program such as the database structure, frontend code, URL's and much more **future_updates:** Contains files with which the application will be improved in the future, e.g. tests written in pytest, performance tests using locust and files from the Django REST framework
+**EasyCart**: Contains all application settings.
+**shop**: Contains the main part of the program such as the database structure, frontend code, URL's and much more.
+**future_updates**: Contains files with which the application will be improved in the future, e.g. tests written in pytest, performance tests using locust and files from the Django REST framework.
-**static** and **staticfiles:** These are folders necessary to deploy the application via an external platform
+**static** and **staticfiles**: These are folders necessary to deploy the application via an external platform.

 # Requirements